smartmonkeyio/sm-highway-docs/docs/vehicles/uploading_excel.md

 #### ** Developer **

 <!-- tabs:end -->

+## FAQs

+- Why my columns headers weren't read properly?

+  When you upload an excel file with multiple sheets, the system is **_always reading the first one_**.
+You can find more information on how to upload files with multiple worksheets [here](/vehicles/other_sheets.md).

 ## See also

 This guide provides a Quickstart in the vehicles module.
 Now you know how to save a vehicle and how to add all the required constrains to match it with services and routes in a most efficient way.